FOR INFORMATION REGARDING

 Private Investigator Dawn King at 707-

-The following article is presented for the purpose of gaining information about a missing person.
-If you have facts related to this story, it is worth your while to read this article and consider passing on any relevant information to help solve this case.
+The following information is about the Chris Giauque homicide case.
+If you have facts relevant to this case, it could be worth your while to read this article and consider passing on any relevant information to help solve the case.

 Description of Chris

 Chris was a Caucasian, six-

 Chris endured a lot during his relatively short life span.
 At ages 4 and 16, he had open heart surgery.
 At age 27, he had a broken back and a zirconium rod was inserted in his body.
 He had intensive rehabilitation therapy so that he could be free to walk again.

 Chris’ truck was driven on the back roads of Mendocino and Humboldt counties to an area north of his Salmon Creek home.
 Late in the afternoon of Sunday, August 10th, the truck was driven down Elk Creek Rd. to the Avenue of the Giants.
 At the intersection the driver of Chris’ truck cut off a vehicle traveling on the Avenue of the Giants.
 Chris’ truck was followed by a second truck.
 The driver of Chris’ truck turned left onto the Avenue of the Giants, drove several hundred feet, and parked off the road by some redwood trees.
 The driver of Chris’ truck jumped into a following 1975-